-The easiest item to install was the three burner cooker, that dropped nicely into the same space as the old stove.
-I just had to change the positions of the gimbals and where the locking latch fitted then connect it up to the gas line and that was done.
+The easiest item to fit was the three burner cooker, that dropped nicely into the same space as the old stove.
+I just had to change the positions of the gimbals and where the locking latch fitted, then connect it up to the gas line and that was done.

-I then cut the whole bulkhead and door frame out and repositioned it two feet back so the fridge then became part of the galley.
+I decided to cut the whole bulkhead and door frame out and reposition it two feet back, so the fridge then became part of the galley.
 I didn't loose any actual space either, because it was only a passageway to the aft cabin, and there are still plenty of hanging lockers in the cabin.
 It was only necessary to build a platform for the fridge then wire it to a breaker on the main board.
 This alteration can be seen on the before and after drawings

 I knew the microwave would fit into an aperture on the galley counter, so it merely needed wiring into the system and all four major appliances were finally installed.